-Bernard O’Rourke, J.D., associate dean of the business division, says the department is excited to be introducing the new sport management concentration to the Caldwell College business program.
-“With nine major league teams located within 25 miles of Caldwell College, we perceive our location as highly valuable for students aiming for a career in sport management,” he says.
+Bernard O’Rourke, J.D., associate dean of the business division, says the department is excited to be introducing the new sport management concentration to the Caldwell University business program.
+“With nine major league teams located within 25 miles of Caldwell University, we perceive our location as highly valuable for students aiming for a career in sport management,” he says.
 “Besides the many major and minor league teams, we also have an abundance of sport communications and marketing companies in the greater New York City region.”

 O’Rourke says they have built the concentration around that infrastructure to prepare students for sports-oriented business careers, while still equipping them with all the essentials needed for a general career in business.“Our specialized courses will be in sport administration, sport marketing, facilities and operations management.
 To this students can elect to add a sport business internship or another course from a range of options.”